mapr-emea/mapr-ansible-backup/README.md

 * Ubuntu 14.x or higher
 * Suse SLES 12 or higher

+## Limitations

+* Impala is only supported for Redhat/Centos
+* RStudio Server is only implemented for Ubuntu

 ## Use the UI installer

 This script sets up the Java, mapr user with password `mapr123`, install ntp and rpcbind.
 Last step is that it launches the MapR-UI installer on the master-node.